-In this mode, the camera displays seven screens of the Recording menu, instead of only three screens, as in the basic Intelligent Auto mode.
+In this mode, the camera displays six of the seven screens of the Recording menu, instead of only two screens, as in the basic Intelligent Auto mode.
 (The camera skips over screen 6.)
-However, some of the menu items, such as Filter Settings, Sensitivity, Metering Mode, Highlight Shadow, and others, are dimmed and unavailable for selection because the camera chooses those settings automatically in this mode.
+However, some of the menu items, such as Filter Settings, Metering Mode, Highlight Shadow, and others, are dimmed and unavailable for selection because the camera chooses those settings automatically in this mode.